transnano/shell-exit-status-exporter/README.md

 ## Probing

-To return the shell exit code exporter internal metrics exposed by the default Prometheus
+To return the shell exit status exporter internal metrics exposed by the default Prometheus
 handler:

 `$ curl http://localhost:9121/metrics`